 Technically you don’t.
 It’s not much at all, it’s just a little extra sweetness that I enjoy the flavor of, but by all means, leave it out.
 Onions will sweeten and caramelize naturally without it.

 Keep leftover mashed potatoes in the fridge for up to 3 days in an airtight container.
 If you’ve made more than enough caramelized onions, they’ll keep for up to 5 days in the fridge.
-Like I said, use them up in a variety of ways, like cooking for breakfast with eggs and chicken sausages, making mashed macaroni (my kid’s favorite), or making homemade perogies.

 How to Make Mashed Potatoes with Caramelized Onion and Cheese